ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/statistics.markdown

 is the value that divides the time series values by some ratio, when they are arranged from smallest to largest.

-For example, a 90th percentile is larger than 90% of the values in the series, and smaller than the remaining 10%.
+For example, a 90th percentile is greater than 90% of the values in the series, and less than the remaining 10%.
 {INFO/}

 * RQL method: `percentile()`